RealImage/QLedger/README.md

 }
 ```

-So after the above initial tagging and re-tagging, the tags list of transaction `abcd1234` will look as follows:
+So after the above initial creation and update, the `data` of transaction `abcd1234` will look as follows:

 ```
 {